 Sleep is a critical part of your child's development.
-At Toddlers to Teens Dental in Winnipeg, Dr. Mel McManus and his team of pediatric dentists use the Healthy Start System to treat the effects of Sleep Disordered Breathing in Children.
+At Toddlers to Teens Dental in Winnipeg, Dr. Mel McManus and his team of pediatric dentists use Airway Development and Sleep Wellness Treatment to treat the effects of Sleep Disordered Breathing in Children.

 Sleep is critical to your child’s development – it is when the body grows, restores itself and the brain develops.

 Sleep-disordered breathing or a blocked airway during sleep, decreases oxygen levels in the bloodstream and increases carbon dioxide levels in the front of the brain.

 This area of the brain is responsible for complex cognitive behavior, personality, decision making, and moderating social behaviour.

 SDB disrupts the balance of various cellular and chemical functions, and can cause implications for your child.

 In a large-scale study of more than 11,000 children, kids with SDB were significantly more likely to exhibit behavioural and emotional problems, including hyperactivity, anxiety, depression, social issues with peers, and conduct problems (aggressiveness) ¹.

 Children who exhibit aggressive or bullying behavior in school were twice as likely to have some form of SDB.